Welcome

 These guided walks are especially for young people (with their adult guardians).
 Binoculars are suppled.
 The walks are led by members of MYBirdClub, which seeks to inspire the next generation of birders, conservationists, and environmentalists.
 Pre-registration is required; click the dates below for more information and to pre-register.

-Take a guided walk to observe insects in the Sanctuary!
-Jessica Miller, an insect expert and teacher with a Masters in Entymology from the University of Minnesota, will help us identify insects and will explain how they contribute to the ecosystem and reflect the health of the water.
+Take a guided walk to observe insects in the Sanctuary with Jessica Miller, an insect expert and teacher with a Masters in Entomology from the University of Minnesota who also leads a regular “Bug Club” during the summer.
+People of all ages are welcome, including children accompanied by their parents or another caregiver.

 Dedicated volunteers continue to make great progress in enhancing habitat, both in Roberts Bird Sanctuary and nearby William Berry Woods which are both part of the Chain of Lakes Important Bird Area (IBA).